isorna/dropcommander/docs/en/dfc/special-rules.md

 ### Dreadnought

 A Battlegroup containing a Dreadnought may not contain any other ships.
 A Dreadnought has a tonnage of 30 (hench the S2 in the profile).
-A Battlegroup containing a Dreadnought may exceed the normally allowed 33% of your fleet's points cost.
+A Battlegroup containing a Dreadnought may exceed the normally allowed 33% of your fleet’s points cost.

 If taken, your Admiral **must** be mounted in a Dreadnought.